Hydrazoic acid: Reactions

 The lowest energy pathway produces NH in the triplet state, making it a spin-forbidden reaction.
 This is one of the few reactions whose rate has been determined for specific amounts of vibrational energy in the ground electronic state, by laser photodissociation studies.
 In addition, these unimolecular rates have been analyzed theoretically, and the experimental and calculated rates are in reasonable agreement.

 Toxicity

-Hydrazoic acid is volatile and highly toxic.
+Hydrazoic acid is volatile and highly toxic, with similar toxicity to hydrogen cyanide.
 It has a pungent smell and its vapor can cause violent headaches.
 The compound acts as a non-cumulative poison.
+Toxicity manifests itself through the action of the azide ion, which causes cytochrome C oxidase inhibition (like cyanide) and in vivo nitric oxide generation, leading to hypotension, myocardial and respiratory failure, and metabolic acidosis.

 Applications

 2-Furonitrile, a pharmaceutical intermediate and potential artificial sweetening agent has been prepared in good yield by treating furfural with a mixture of hydrazoic acid (HN3) and perchloric acid (HClO4) in the presence of magnesium perchlorate in the benzene solution at 35 °C.

 The all gas-phase iodine laser (AGIL) mixes gaseous hydrazoic acid with chlorine to produce excited nitrogen chloride, which is then used to cause iodine to lase; this avoids the liquid chemistry requirements of COIL lasers.